Barkskins

 Barkskins is a 2016 novel by American writer Annie Proulx.
 It tells the story of two immigrants to New France, René Sel and Charles Duquet, and of their descendants.
 It spans over 300 years and witnesses the deforestation of the New World from the arrival of Europeans into the contemporary era of global warming.

 Plot

 The eponymous "barkskins" are indentured servants, transported from Paris slums to the wilds of New France in 1693, "... to clear the land, to subdue this evil wilderness," (p.
 17) according to their master, a seigneur.
 The two men are contracted for three years of service to earn land of their own, but Charles Duquet runs away at the first opportunity, seeking to make a fortune for himself in the fur trade or by any means he can.
 René Sel, on the other hand, dutifully wields the axe clearing farmland for the master.
 Later, he is forced to marry the master’s cast off Mi’kmaq woman, Mari, a healer who gives him children.
-The Sel family heritage is thus Native American and working class.
+The Sel family heritage is thus Indigenous and working class.